 What does the operation involve?

-Your gynaecologist will pass a hysteroscope (telescope) through your vagina, across your cervix into your womb.
-They will pass fluid through the telescope to swell your womb.
+Your gynaecologist will examine your vagina.
+They will pass a small telescope (operating hysteroscope or resectoscope) through your vagina, across your cervix (neck of your womb) into your womb.

 What complications can happen?